Electrical Power Generators Information

 Generators are designed for either permanent installation or packaged for ease of portability.
 Typically, portable gensets are smaller units while large units are mounted in a fixed location.
 Portable generators may be frame mounted, include an integral trailer, lifting hook, or otherwise include hardware that allows the unit to be transported.

+U.S. Department of Defense (DoD).
 The U.S. Department of Defense (DOD) promotes standardization of material, facilities, and engineering practices for the purpose of improving military operational readiness, and reduce total ownership costs and acquisition cycle time.
-DOD standards state requirements in performance terms in order to make maximum use of non-Government standards and commercial technologies, products, and practices.
+DOD standards state requirements in performance terms in order to make maximum use of non-government standards and commercial technologies, products, and practices.
 The Defense Standardization Program manages this process and provides a uniform series of specifications, standards, and related documents.

 Read user Insights about Electrical Power Generators